nikolajl/react-starter/README.md

 ### Install Babeljs

-`npm install -D @babel/core @babel/cli @babel/preset-env @babel/register @babel/plugin-transform-runtime`
+`npm install -D @babel/core @babel/preset-env @babel/register @babel/plugin-transform-runtime`

-TODO: Explain babeljs packages
+ * @babel/core is just that; core
+ * @babel/preset-env is a set of sensible defaults
+ * @babel/register is used for transpiling at runtime; this saves us from building the server while developing
+ * @babel/plugin-transform-runtime contains ES6 features needed with @babel/register

 ### Install expressjs